-Brittle nails that crack, split and bleed are at best an inconvenience and at worst can be painful and can affect self-esteem.
+Brittle nails that crack, split, and bleed are at best an inconvenience and at worst can be painful and can affect self-esteem.
 Nail problems are a common concern for people, especially women.
-In fact, up to 50% of people have brittle nails.(1)
+Research shows that up to 50% of people have brittle nails.1

 A range of nutrients are often prescribed for nail health, and many formulas have been developed to improve nail health, usually in combination with ingredients purported to aid the strength and vitality of the skin and hair.
 So, are these supplements and formulas effective?

 Causes of brittle nails

 Nail brittleness can be caused by physical trauma to the nailbed, repeated wetting and drying, repeated exposure to detergents, and solvents (such as nail polish remover)

 Some medical conditions can also cause brittle nails: hypothyroidism (low thyroid function), Raynaud’s disease, chronic lung conditions, skin diseases such as psoriasis, Sjogren’s syndrome and more.
 Because of these possibilities, it is always prudent to see your doctor to exclude any possible nasties, and if seeking secondary care for any sign, symptom or disorder (naturopathy, nutrition etc.), seek the advice of a properly qualified, registered practitioner.